MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 If you will be working with other developers on the same CodePush app, you can add them as collaborators using the App Center portal by following the set of instructions below:

-1. Choose the desired app you would like to add collaborators to in the App Center portal
+1. In the App Center portal, select the app for which you would like to add collaborators
-2. Click settings, which is located on the bottom of the list view located on the left side of the portal
+2. In the navigation area on the left side of the page, click **Settings**
-3. Click the collaborators link, which will open the collaborators menu.
+3. Click the **Collaborators** link
 4. Within the collaborators menu, enter the email addresses of the desired collaborators to invite them

 > [!IMPORTANT]
-> This expects the developer to have already [registered](#account-creation) with App Center  using the specified e-mail address, so ensure that they have done that before attempting to share the app with them.*
+> App Center's Collaborators feature expects that each collaborator has already [registered with App Center](#account-creation) using the specified e-mail address.

-Once added, all collaborators will immediately have the following permissions with regards to the newly shared app:
+Once added, all collaborators will immediately have the following permissions in the shared app:

 1. View the app, its collaborators, [deployments](#deployment-management) and [release history](#viewing-release-history)
 1. [Release](#releasing-app-updates) updates to any of the app's deployments